briebug/ngrx-auto-entity/README.md

 }
 ```

+This will register all of the necessary effects to handle initial service calls, as well
+as dispatch success or failure actions in response to those service calls.
+With standard
+effects, important errors caused by failed service calls will be surfaces to the browser
+console in a developer-friendly manner.

 ### Advanced Effects

 In the event that you require more control over the side effects for your entities, we